chjackson/survextrap/README.md

 ## Development

 The package is in "beta" status.
-All major features are included, but it requires some polish here and there.
+All major features are included, and there are no substantial changes expected, but further testing is planned before CRAN release.

 The current version can be installed as: